autolab-project/autolab/docs/index.rst

 		:scale: 50 %
 		:figclass: align-center

-Autolab is also provided with an OS shell interface (Windows and Linux) that can be used to perform to perform a quick single-shot operation without opening explicitely a Python shell.
+All the Autolab's features are also available through an OS shell interface (Windows and Linux) that can be used to perform for instance a quick single-shot operation without opening explicitely a Python shell.

 	.. code-block::